 Water Security

-National forests serve as the source of drinking water for more than 60 million Americans—roadless areas contain all or portions of 354 municipal watersheds
+National forests serve as the source of drinking water for at least 124 million Americans (DellaSala 2011)—roadless areas contain all or portions of 354 municipal watersheds

 Road Maintenance Crisis